7 Considerations for Data Security in the Cloud

 6. Two-Factor and Multi-Factor Authentication

 To take it a step further, you can also use multi-factor authentication.
-Common multi-factor layers include:
+Common layers to multi-factor authentication include:

 - Receiving a text message, phone call, or email with an access code